Ignatz Leo Nascher: Geriatrics

+In 1909, Nascher published a groundbreaking article entitled "Geriatrics" in the New York Medical Journal (1909; 90: 358-9).
 He wrote, "Geriatrics, from geras, old age, and iatrikos, relating to the physician, is a term I would suggest as an addition to our vocabulary to cover the same field that is covered in old age that is covered by the term pediatrics in childhood, to emphasize the necessity of considering senility and its disease apart from maturity and to assign it a separate place in medicine."
-This was originally published in an article entitled "Geriatrics" in the New York Medical Journal (1909; 90: 358-9).

 His 1909 article broke with prevailing views on aging.
 Nascher wrote that "senility is a distinct period of life, a physiological entity as much so as the period of a childhood."
 This emphasis on physiological processes and mechanisms of aging and senescence challenged the "pathological model" of aging that was then "the primary focus of medical researchers, including Nobel Laureate Elie Metchnikoff."
 Nascher addressed and rejected Metchnikoff's theory that aging was caused by tissue phagocytosis and "autointoxication" (the absorption of intestinal decompositions), for which Metchnikoff prescribed yoghurt.

 Nascher argued that the disease and medical care of the aged should be considered a separate specialty.
 His published research included the first U.S. textbook on geriatric medicine.
-Nascher founded the New York Geriatrics Society in 1915.
-Two years later, he started a regular feature in the Medical Review of Reviews.
-He was named the American Geriatrics Society's honorary president at their first meeting in June 1942.
+Initially, Nascher encountered resistance from his American colleagues.
+Nascher may have been inspired by developments in geriatric care in Austria, which he witnessed during repeated visits, including Arnold Lorand's 1910 book Old Age Deferred.